How to start a stump grinding business: Your first moves

 You will also need Commercial Auto insurance for your work truck, which often costs $1,500 to $3,000 per year.
 To protect your grinder from theft or damage, add an Inland Marine policy.
 If you plan to hire help, you will need Workers' Compensation insurance.

 A huge on-the-job risk is hitting an underground utility line.
-Before you ever start a job, you must call 811 to have public utilities marked.
+Before you ever start a job, call 811 to have public utilities marked.
 Some insurance claims may be denied if you fail to take this simple precaution.

 When you look for providers, consider specialists in contractor insurance like The Hartford, Hiscox, or Next Insurance.
 They understand your specific risks better than a general agent and can help you find appropriate coverage without overpaying.